 The more colors you print, the higher the print cost is

-Order white shirts: Colored shirts are ALWAYS more expensive than white shirts, sometimes almost $1 more per shirt.
-Doesn’t sound like much at first, but it adds up quickly.
-Heather gray shirts are right between white and colors.
+There are a number of ways to keep costs down on shirts.
+The first option is ordering white or natural shirts.
+Color shirts are usually more expensive than white shirts, sometimes $1 or more per shirt.
+That doesn’t sound like much at first, but it adds up quickly.

-Limit the number of printing locations: When you print on multiple locations (i.e. front chest & the back of the shirt) you almost double the printing costs since it doubles the amount of work we need to do.
-It’s cheaper to add more colors to one print location than it is to add another location.
+The next thing is to limit the number of printing locations.
+When you print in two locations (i.e. the front and the back of the shirt) you increase the printing costs since it doubles the amount of work we need to do.
+Nothin’s free, pal!

-Limit the number of colors: The more colors you want on your shirts, the more expensive it is.
-Don’t underestimate what we (or a good designer) can do with just 2 colors.
-In fact, some of the most impactful designs we have created have been only 2 colors.
+Next up, limit the number of ink colors.
+The more colors you want printed on your shirts, the more it costs since we have to create and register a screen for every color we print (this doesn’t apply to DTG/digital printing).
+But don’t underestimate what a good designer can do with just a couple colors.
+Some of the most impactful designs we’ve created have been only two colors.

-If you’re trying to keep the price down per shirt more than the overall order total, order as many as you can at once.
-The price per shirt is much lower at higher quantities.
+If you’re trying to keep the per-shirt price down more than the overall order total, order as many shirts as you can at once.
+The price per shirt is much lower at higher quantities since the set-up time is the same no matter how many you order.
 Why fer, you ask?
 Well, lemme tell you…

 You’ll especially notice this with a lot of inks.
 The amount of time it takes to set up a job is enough that doing 100 shirts only takes a few more minutes than doing 50.
 So, when you divide it up, we spend far more time per shirt at low quantities.
 Keep in mind that we don’t have screen fees, so you’d be paying about $20 per color, per location at other screen printers.
 Jerks!